2015 SPARC Program Plan

-[Download the PDF of SPARC 2014 Program Plan]
+[Download a PDF of the 2015 SPARC Program Plan]

 What is SPARC?

-SPARC (the Scholarly Publishing and Academic Resources Coalition) is a library membership organization that promotes open sharing of scholarship.
-SPARC believes that faster and wider sharing of outputs of the research process increases the impact of research, fuels the advancement of knowledge, and increases the return on research investments.
+SPARC (the Scholarly Publishing and Academic Resources Coalition) is a library membership organization that promotes the open sharing of scholarship.
+SPARC is committed to the faster and wider sharing of outputs of the research process to increase the impact of research, fuel the advancement of knowledge, and increase the return on research investments.
 SPARC is supported by a global membership of over 800 academic and research libraries worldwide.

 SPARC’s strategy focuses on reducing barriers to the access, sharing, and use of scholarship.
-Our highest priority is advancing the understanding and implementation of policies and practices that ensure Open Access (OA) to scholarly research outputs.
-SPARC’s primary focus is on journal literature, but our evolving strategy reflects an increasing focus on Open Access to research outputs of all kinds – including digital data and open educational resources (OER).
+Our highest priority is advancing the understanding and implementation of policies and practices that ensure Open Access (OA) to scholarly research outputs – including journal literature, digital data and educational resources.

 SPARC’s work centers on three key program areas: